Galit Distel-Atbaryan: Biography

 Distel-Atbaryan was born in Jerusalem to Iranian Jewish immigrants and served in the Israeli Air Force.
 She studied for MA in Philosophy from Hebrew University and had a clothing store named "My Sister" in the Modi'in-Shilat industrial zone.

-Distel-Atbaryan lives in the settlement of Kfar HaOranim and has two children.
+She lives in the settlement of Kfar HaOranim and has two children.

-Novels
+Literary career

-She published her first novel, And If They Told You, in 2009 and her second, Peacock in the Stairwell, in 2014, for which she was nominated for the 2015 Sapir Prize.
+Distel-Atbaryan published her first novel, And If They Told You, in 2009 and her second, Peacock in the Stairwell, in 2014, for which she was nominated for the 2015 Sapir Prize.

 She subsequently became a right-wing political commentator, known for her forthright and controversial views and support for Prime Minister Benjamin Netanyahu.

-Politics
+Political career

 Distel-Atbaryan was selected by Netanyahu for the tenth place on the Likud list for the 2021 elections, and was elected to the Knesset as Likud won thirty seats.
 Ahead of the 2022 elections, she was given the twentieth spot.

+She resigned from her post as Information Minister of Israel on 12 October 2023.

+She strongly criticized Netanyahu in a private WhatsApp conversation, which was released on 16 November 2023.